How to Use Rit DyeMore Synthetic Dye

 Nylon Blends

-The power mesh is 90% nylon and 10% spandex, but unlike the stretch lace, it dyed a nice medium purple.
+The power mesh is 90% nylon and 10% spandex, but unlike the stretch lace, it is dyed a nice medium purple.

 The dye created an interesting effect on the silver tissue lame.
 It’s 51% metallic and 49% nylon.
 The metallic fiber dyed a light purple, while the nylon fibers became a dark purple, giving it a striated look.